ontodev/ldtab/README.md

 The motivation for `ldtab` is threefold:

-1. facilitate work with large RDF graphs,
+1. facilitate work with *large RDF graphs*,
-2. simplify SPARQL queries for complex RDF structures involving blank nodes,
+2. *simplify SPARQL queries* for complex RDF structures involving blank nodes,
-3. enable text-based diffs between different versions of an RDF graph.
+3. enable text-based *diffs* between different versions of an RDF graph.

 The following provides more details and examples for each of these goals.